eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/30_development-wallet.md

 ```

 ## Import the Development Key
-Every new EOSIO chain has a default "system" user called "eosio".
-This account is used to setup the chain by loading system contracts that dictate the governance and consensus of the EOSIO chain.
-Every new EOSIO chain comes with a development key, and this key is the same.
+Every new Antelope chain has a default "system" user called "eosio".
+This account is used to setup the chain by loading system contracts that dictate the governance and consensus of the Antelope chain.
+Every new Antelope chain comes with a development key, and this key is the same.
 Load this key to sign transactions on behalf of the system user (eosio)

 ```shell
 cleos wallet import